r-rust/hellorust/README.md

 > Minimal Examples of Using Rust Code in R

 Rust is a modern alternative to C and compiled rust code is ABI compatible with C. Many Rust libraries include C API headers so that the compiled rust code can be called from R/C/C++ as if it were C code.
-This package shows how to do that.
+This package shows how to do this.
+The [r-rust](https://github.com/r-rust) organization contains several more simple R packages interfacing with cargo crates.

-The [r-rust](https://github.com/r-rust) organization contains several example R packages interfacing with Rust.
-Also have a look at the [slides](https://jeroen.github.io/erum2018/) about this project presented at eRum2018!
+To learn more about using Rust code in R packages, also have a look at the [r-rust FAQ](https://github.com/r-rust/faq) and the [slides](https://jeroen.github.io/erum2018/) about this project presented at eRum2018!

 ## Package Structure